 4) Rhodiola Benefits for Physical Endurance Activities

 Rhodiola, or hong jing tian in Chinese medicine, is known to replenish Chi (Qi), clear the lungs, nourish the heart, fortify the spleen, boost mental acuity and has calming effects on the central nervous system.
-It is an often recommended herbal supplement for those who suffer from general weakness, adrenal exhaustion or are recovering from paralysis caused by a stroke.
+It is an often recommended herbal supplement for those who suffer from general weakness and adrenal exhaustion.

 Since the 1960's, there have been many published research studies investigating the effects of rhodiola benefits as an adaptogen.
-One of the leading Russian researchers was Dr. Zakir Ramazanov, president of the National Biosciences Corporation.
-Ramazanov was one of the first to introduce Siberian rhodiola to the Western marketplace and was a major contributor to the book entitled "The Rhodiola Revolution."
+Leading Russian researcher Dr. Zakir Ramazanov, president of the National Biosciences Corporation, was one of the first to introduce Siberian rhodiola to the Western marketplace and was a major contributor to the book entitled "The Rhodiola Revolution."

 The protective effects of Rhodiola rosea are believed to be associated with an increase in the levels of opioid peptides.
 Opioid peptides are short sequences of amino acids that attach to opioid receptors in the brain.
 Having an opiate-like effect, they play an important role in bodily response to pain, trauma and stress.